Disproportionate Share Hospital (DSH)

 - 1 minus the percent change in the percent of individuals under the age of 65 who are uninsured (minus 0.1 percentage points for FY 2014, and minus 0.2 percentage points for FY 2015 through FY 2017); and

-- a hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.
+- A hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.

 The additional payment for uncompensated care and the data used in the calculation is provided in a table below.
 In addition, the data used for Medicare DSH estimates to support the calculation of Factor 1 is provided in the table below.
+We note that the proposed FY 2015 uncompensated care payment amount was calculated based on CBO insurance estimates published in February 2014, available at the time of the preparation of the proposed rule, and the CBO has since released updated insurance estimates.
+For the FY 2015 IPPS Final Rule, we intend to use the most recent CBO insurance estimates available during the preparation of the final rule to calculate the FY 2015 uncompensated care payment amount.

 CMS commissioned a contractor, The Dobson | DaVanzo Team – Dobson DaVanzo & Associates, LLC (Dobson | DaVanzo) and KNG Health Consulting LLC, (KNG Health) , to provide technical assistance as we implement changes to Medicare DSH payments as called for by Section 3133.
 We provide a link to the final report and supplemental data in the downloads section below.